IoanSava/Arduino-Radar/README.md

 # Arduino-Radar
-Cool looking radar using the Arduino Board and the Processing Development Environment.
+Cool looking radar using Arduino Board and Processing Development Environment.

-Components needed for this Arduino Project
+You need the following components:

 Ultrasonic Sensor HC-SR04